-Short homework tasks are given in KS1 and KS2 usually on a weekly basis, although some homework may be part of longer-term projects, as set out in the Homework Policy.
+Short, weekly homework tasks are given in KS1 and KS2 as set out in the Homework Policy.
 Pupils also have access to TimesTables RockStars and Mathletics, which are both used for homework purposes as well.

 Reporting

 All parents are given the opportunity to discuss their child's progress at each of the two parents' evenings.
 They also receive an annual report which includes a summary of their child's progress in mathematics.